movingoolong/moving-oolong/content/bios/sally-bio.md

 name: Sally Feng
 category: bio
 imgsrc: assets/dsc04795.jpg
-instagram: '@syfg19'
+instagram: "@syfg19"
 ---
 I’m a Cantonese-Chinese Asian American; my mom is from Hong Kong and my dad is from Guangzhou.
-Currently, I’m studying Biochemistry and Microbiology and I’m also doing some research on campus.
+Recently, I studied Biochemistry and Microbiology while in college.
+I'm working in a post-grad research lab with the hopes to pursue a doctorate degree in the future.
 My favorite Asian dish to eat is peking duck wraps!